Diagnosis and Assessment

 iii.
 Fasting blood glucose and/or glycated hemoglobin (A1c) (Grade D);

 iv.
-Serum total cholesterol, LDL, HDL, non-HDL cholesterol, and triglycerides (Grade D); lipids may be drawn fasting or non-fasting (Grade C) (revised recommendation);
+Serum total cholesterol, low-density lipoprotein, high-density lipoprotein (HDL), non-HDL cholesterol, and triglycerides (Grade D); lipids may be drawn fasting or non-fasting (Grade C).

 v.
 Standard 12-lead electrocardiography (Grade C).